 - A salt supplement doesn’t typically increase blood pressure during endurance running, provided you stick to the recommended dose.

-- You can minimize the risk of high sodium levels by choosing carefully formulated rehydration supplements such as Joggo supplements for runners.
+- You can minimize the risk of high sodium levels by choosing carefully formulated rehydration supplements for runners.

 Balance is crucial when running, and that’s true of salt pills and electrolyte supplements as well.
 Make a healthy choice to stay safe and run at your best.